fsotoc/FaReT/README.md

 # $image_path can be given to ImageStim components as long as the Image is set every repeat.
 ```

-If you want to kill the server without terminating MakeHuman's process, you can send the string 'shutdown' to resume MakeHuman's normal processing.
+If you want to kill the server without terminating MakeHuman's process, you can send the string 'shutdown' to resume MakeHuman's normal GUI-based operations.
 ```python
 # unlike when MakeHuman receives the 'exit' string (which only indicates that
 #  the PsychoPy/Python client has left),